December 2017 / Move-Out

-- Without the return of all equipment and a request for disconnection, we won’t be able to stop billing your account.
+- Without the return of all equipment and a request for disconnection, your account will continue to be billed.

 - Mail and Packages

-- Any mail left behind will be forwarded to your home address.
+- Any First Class mail left behind in your mailbox will be forwarded to your home address.
 To update you address, see your MyAccess page.
 If you have questions about mail in the summer, contact Mail Services at firstname.lastname@example.org

-Package delivery will not stop, but all packages for academic year residents that remain in the RHO will be returned to sender on May 31st.
-Please advise your family and friends not to send any packages that would arrive after that date, and ensure that you have picked up all your packages before you leave for the summer.
-If you are a summer resident, your summer packages will be directed to the RHOs based on your summer building assignment.
+- All packages for academic year residents that remain in the RHO will be returned to sender on May 31, 2018.
+Please advise your family and friends not to send any packages that would arrive after you move-out.
+Ensure that you have picked up all your packages before you leave for the summer.

 May Transition & Pre Session Housing

-Georgetown University is a pedestrian friendly campus.
-For safety of pedestrians and motorists alike, vehicular traffic in the core of campus is limited to service, construction and emergency vehicles.
+Georgetown University is a pedestrian-friendly campus.
+For the safety of pedestrians and motorists alike, vehicular traffic in the core of campus is limited to service, construction and emergency vehicles.
 It will not be possible for you to park near your student’s residence on the main campus.
 The following parking locations available are listed below and can be viewed on this map.

-Southwest Quad Garage (entry from Canal Road) Is the designated guest parking area.
-This garage provides the best access to Copley Village A, New South, Village C East & West, Harbin, Kennedy.
-McCarthy and Reynolds.
+Southwest Quad Garage (entry from Canal Road) is the primary guest parking area.
+This garage provides the best access to New South, Village C East & West, Harbin, Kennedy, McCarthy, and Reynolds.
 Free two-hour parking is available all day and evening.
 Let the attendant know that you on campus for move-out.

-For students living in Alumni Square, Townhouses, Nevils and LXR, legal street parking is available near those residences.
-These are city streets and not subject to Georgetown jurisdiction.
+For students living in Alumni Square, Townhouses, Nevils, and LXR, legal street parking is available near those residences.
+These are city streets and not subject to the University’s jurisdiction.

 August 2018 / Move-In